JNRowe/pyisbn/doc/api/isbn.rst

 ==============

 The :class:`Isbn` supports :abbr:`SBNs (Standard Book Numbering)`, |ISBN|-10
 and -13.
-If you're handling multiple inputs it is easiest to use this class.
+If you’re handling multiple inputs it is easiest to use this class.

 .. autoclass:: Isbn